Bojinka plot: Financing

 Funding for the Bojinka plot came from Osama bin Laden, Hambali, and front organizations operated by Mohammed Jamal Khalifa (bin Laden's brother-in-law).

 Wali Khan Amin Shah was the financier of the plot.
 He funded the plot by laundering money through his girlfriend and other Manila women, several of whom were bar hostesses and one of whom was an employee at a KFC restaurant.
 They were bribed with gifts and holiday trips so that they would open bank accounts to stash funds.

 The transfers were small, equivalent to about 12,000 to 24,000 Philippine pesos ($500 to $1,000 US), and would be handed over each night at a Wendy's or a karaoke bar.
 The funds went to "Adam Sali," an alias used by Ramzi Yousef.
 The money came through a Filipino bank account owned by Syrian-born Omar Abu Omar, who worked at the International Relations and Information Centre, an Islamic organization run by Mohammed Jamal Khalifa.

 A company called Konsojaya also provided financial assistance to the Manila cell by laundering money to it.
 Konsojaya was a front company that was started by the head of the group Jemaah Islamiyah, an Indonesian named Riduan Isamuddin, also known as Hambali.
-Wali Khan Amin Shah was on the board of directors of the company.
+Shah was on the board of directors of the company.